-Name Overview Institutional Investors Collective Engagement Forum (ICEF) A general incorporated association established for the purpose of supporting constructive 'purposeful dialogue' (collaborative engagement) with companies by domestic institutional investors (mainly passive management investors) in collaboration to contribute to appropriate stewardship activities of institutional investors.

-Name Overview Climate Action 100+ A global initiative of institutional investors to engage in constructive dialogue with companies with significant influent in solving global environment problems (currently focusing on 167 companies) on topics such as information disclosure and efforts to reduce greenhouse gas emissions.
-SBT Collaborative Engagement 2021 by CDP Collaborative engagement in which CDP signatories can participate.
-Letters will be sent to 1,800 companies (including 170 Japanese companies) in the 2021 edition.
-Selection of target companies to encourage the setting of Science Based Targets (SBT), sending of letters to companies, preparation of reports on results are in a lump sum carried out by CDP.
+Name Overview Institutional Investors Collective Engagement Forum (IICEF) A general incorporated association established for the purpose of supporting constructive "purposeful dialogue" (collaborative engagement) with companies by domestic institutional investors (mainly passive management investors) in collaboration to contribute to appropriate stewardship activities of institutional investors.
+Climate Action 100+ A global initiative of institutional investors to engage in constructive dialogue with companies with significant influence in solving global environmental problems on topics such as information disclosure and efforts to reduce greenhouse gas emissions.
+Non-Disclosure Campaign Collaborative Engagement for CDP Signatory Institutions.
+This initiative selects companies that have never reported environmental data through CDP, and each lead investor conducts engagements.
+Companies targeted by this campaign are more likely to respond to the CDP questionnaire, which is expected to increase the availability of environmental data that investors can utilize.

-Source: SMDAM (Tokyo) as at 31 October 2022
+SMDAM (Tokyo) as of 1 January 2025.

-conferences, etc.
+We have adopted Sustainalytics as an engagement partner, mainly focusing on foreign companies, and carry out outsourced engagement and collaborative engagement.